-Last week, I showed you a method of how to find the fastest path from A to B: Finding the shortest Path with Dijkstra’s Agorithm.
+Last week, I showed you a method of how to find the fastest path from A to B: Finding the Shortest Path with Dijkstra’s Algorithm.
 To make use of that, we need a method to determine our position at any point in time.

 For that matter, many devices use the so-called Global Positioning System (GPS).
 If you want to understand how it works and do some simple calculations in R, read on!